Kevin Smith's unrealized projects: Helena Handbag: The Movie

+New Jaws Film

+In 2014, Smith revealed to The Wall Street Journal that he was interested in pitching a new sequel to Jaws.
+Expressing interest in having Steven Spielberg return to the franchise to direct it.
+The film would have focused on a hurricane flooding the town of Amity, resulting in yet another great white shark terrorizing the town.
+It is unknown if Smith ever pitched the film.

 Anti-Claus

 In April 2014, Smith announced the Christmas-themed horror movie Anti-Claus, with a script based on the episode "The Christmas Special" of his Edumacation podcast.
 The script was co-written by his Edumacation co-host Andrew McElfresh, marking it the first script Smith collaborated on with another writer.
 Filming was initially scheduled for September 2014, with Tusk actors Justin Long, Michael Parks and Haley Joel Osment returning as cast.
 The movie centered around the European folklore figure Krampus, a devil-esque creature who punishes naughty children.

 The film was cancelled due to the release of the 2015 film Krampus, which centered around the same topic.
 In June 2017, Smith announced that the script was retooled to KillRoy Was Here, with Krampus being replaced by a monster based on the graffiti phenomenon.
 The film started shooting that same month, with the crew consisting of students of the Ringling College of Art and Design.